LIT-LVM: Structured Regularization for Interaction Terms in Linear Predictors using Latent Variable Models: Real Data Experiments

 \subsection{OpenML Datasets}

 We conduct experiments on a wide variety of publicly available datasets from OpenML \cite{OpenML2013} to verify how well our structured regularization for the interaction matrix applies to real data.
 We consider both regression and binary classification tasks using linear and logistic regression, respectively.
 We consider 12 regression datasets and 10 classification datasets, described in Section \ref{sec:supp_datasets}.
-For each task and dataset, we compare the accuracy of four different predictors: the base linear predictor (linear or logistic regression) applied directly to the features, the same linear predictor with interaction terms, our LIT-LVM approach, and factorization machines (FMs).
-We apply an elastic net penalty for all four methods.
+For each task and dataset, we compare the accuracy of five different predictors, all with an elastic net penalty, listed below in increasing order of flexibility: \begin{enumerate} \item Elastic net with no interactions: the base linear predictor (linear or logistic regression) applied directly to the features. \item Sparse factorization machines (FMs): factorized form for the interaction coefficient matrix that assumes exact low rank structure. \item LIT-LVM: our proposed approach that assumes approximate low rank structure for the interaction coefficient matrix. \item Hierarchical lasso: includes only interaction terms $x_j x_k$ where at least one of the features (main effects) $x_j$ or $x_k$ is also included.
+This corresponds to an assumption of weak heredity. \item Elastic net with interactions: includes interaction terms between all pairs of features. \end{enumerate}

 We divide the data into a 50/50 train/test split for both classification and regression tasks.
 We tune hyperparameters using a grid search, selecting the set of hyperparameters that minimize the mean RMSE for regression tasks and maximize the mean AUC for classification tasks over five splits within the training set.
 Subsequently, we evaluate prediction accuracy on the held-out test set.
 We repeat this process using five different train/test splits to calculate the standard errors for the prediction accuracy.

-We ensure that our proposed LIT-LVM approach, elastic net, and FMs are initialized with identical weights, providing a fair comparison.
-The regularization parameter $\lambda_l$ for the structured regularization in LIT-LVM is chosen from $\left[0.01, 0.1, 1, 10, 100\right]$, and the elastic net parameters $\lambda_1$ and $\lambda_2$ are chosen from $\left[0, 0.01, 0.1, 1, 10, 100\right]$.
-For LIT-LVM, we choose fixed dimension $d = 2$ unless otherwise specified.
-For FMs, we choose $d$ using a grid search over $\left[2, 10, 25, 50\right]$, as its assumption of exact rather than approximate low rank structure may require higher $d$.
+Details on hyperparameter tuning are provided in Section \ref{sec:supp_openml_hyper}.

 \paragraph{Results}